NorbiPeti/VirtualComputer/README.md

 ### Special thanks:
 * The creators of VirtualBox for making it open-source and kind of easy to use (though I had minor issues as the documentation doesn't really tell me how to write a new frontend :P and that I needed to learn how machines work - especially keyboards)
-* @iiegit for testing and more testing for the non-Windows version
+* @iiegit for testing and more testing for the non-Windows version and helping a lot to get it on /r/sequence

 # Known issues
 ## Port remains open (cannot bind to port)